 New Jersey Roads - CR 507

-The first sign is missing two shields - it's in fact EAST NJ 7, and SOUTH CR 507, just after their multiplex begins.
-The second is WB/NB on the same stretch of Belleville Turnpike, where NJ 17 begins.
+Two signs are missing - this is in fact EAST NJ 7, and SOUTH CR 507, just after their multiplex begins.

 Looking north at the NJ 3 drawbridge, which looks a lot prettier from the ground than when you're stuck in Meadowlands traffic on top of it.

 Wallington Ave.
 WB from CR 507/Locust Ave.

 NB at the 8th St. bridge, the easternmost of the 3 Wallington crossings to Paterson.

 NB at and past Locust St. in Elmwood Park, with the latter photo courtesy Chris Eddie Wilson.
 The undersized "20" shield was temporary, as a result of construction around the I-80/NJ 20 interchange that closed some ramps there.